46.5K

 What fans loved

-• John John Da Don's aggressive delivery and impact in the second round.
+• John John Da Don's delivery and aggressive stage presence were acknowledged by some viewers, especially in his second round.

 Criticisms